Food Programs and Resources for Professionals

 Nutrition Program for Women, Infants and Children (WIC)

 The WIC program provides healthy foods, nutrition tips, breastfeeding help and referrals to lower income pregnant and breastfeeding women and children under the age of five.
-WIC clients receive checks for up to $50 per month to buy healthy foods at their local grocery store.
-Getting WIC will not affect your client’s immigration status.
+WIC clients receive checks monthly to buy healthy foods at their local grocery store.
+Receiving WIC benefits will not affect your client’s immigration status.
 Learn more about the WIC Program.

 The ParentHelp123 Resource Finder